 The Name of the GED credential in Michigan

-In Michigan, the credential earned through the GED test is officially recognized as the High School Equivalency Certificate, demonstrating academic knowledge and skills equivalent to those of a high school graduate.
+The GED exam is officially recognized as the Michigan high school equivalency test, demonstrating academic knowledge and skills equivalent to those of a high school graduate.

 GED Language Options in Michigan